inkstitch/inkstitch/collections/_fonts/de/colorful.md

 und bis zu {{ font.min_scale | times: 100 | floor }}% ({{ font.size | times: font.min_scale }} mm) herunterskaliert werden.

+## Too much work ?
+Each letter has its own tartan, therefore embroidering it as is, is not for the faint of heart !
+Quite a few threads changes are required.
+However for a less work intense (but also less colorful) variation with only one tartan shared by all leters (or only a few tartans, each shared by several letters) see [this](https://inkstitch.org//fr/tutorials/make_tartan_font_easier/)

 ## Impressionen